Volunteering In South Africa!

 Unfortunately, a lot of vulnerable and young children are left abandoned in South Africa due to their family’s inability or desire to care for them.
 Most of these orphaned children are malnourished, and often exploited, forced into illegal activities.

-Upon joining Global Crossroad’s Orphanage Volunteer Program in South Africa, you will help to look after these orphaned children, by becoming their caregiver, friend, mentor, and in some cases, teacher.
+Upon joining Global Crossroad’s Underprivileged Children Program in South Africa, you will help to look after these orphaned children, by becoming their caregiver, friend, mentor, and in some cases, teacher.
 This is your chance to brighten and enrich the lives of some very deserving children.

 In addition to the above projects, we also offer family Volunteering, alternative spring break, high school volunteering, college/university volunteering and many other programs.
 Contact Global Crossroad for further information.